COMMUNITY TABU AREAS

 The second study found several landscape-level environmental factors associated with typhoid incidence and recurrence, including:

-Our partners at Edith Cowan University have now developed a screening tool that can be used by rural health inspectors in Fiji to rapidly assess typhoid risk in Fijian villages.
+Our partners at Edith Cowan University have now developed a screening tool that can be used by rural health inspectors in Fiji to rapidly assess typhoid risks in Fijian villages.